aborroy/alfresco-mtls-debugging-kit/README.md

 The [addons](addons) folder includes Web Admin Tools for Repository and SOLR.
 You can open them in a web browser and see information about mTLS setup, like where it connects to, the keys and certificates it uses, and the passwords.

 The [docker](docker) folder applies both tools using Docker Compose.
-Deploying them locally require following steps.
+Deploying them locally requires following steps.

 **Admin Console Page for Alfresco Repository**